B4T3S/Warthunder-Translation-Editor/README.md

 As the title states.
 This tool is used to change translations within war thunder!<br>
 Want to rename a tank?
 Change the kill message to `BONK`?
 Maybe replace the word `Exit` with `Ragequit!`?
 Well then this is the tool for you!

+> [!NOTE]
+> Please keep in mind this tool is still in development and might have a couple bugs!
+> If you see something that seems broken or unclear, please open an issue!

 ## Where can I get a file I can run?

 That's simple!